Skip to content

 }

 The sdk argument is injected by the OFS runner.
-On Cloudflare Workers, it uses D1.
+On the edge, it uses the native database binding.
 On Node.js, it uses a compatible adapter.
 The function is identical.

 Every OFS function has an aerostack.json manifest: